jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 We have several different libraries here for various reasons, so let's discuss.

 1. **passport**.
 The core authentication library.
 2. **passport-jwt**.
-The JWT specific implementation of Passport.
+The JWT extension for Passport.
 3. **jsonwebtoken**.
 The library used to sign and verify tokens.
 4. **bcrypt**.
-We will store the user's password in our _database_, so we need to ensure that the passwords are salted and hashed, for proper security should the database ever got compromised.
+Passwords are stored in our database, so we need to ensure they are protected in the event of a security breach
 5. **await-to-js**.
 Not strictly required, but this is a nice little library that simplifies the use of `Promise` (which we will use heavily).
-We use `await-to-js` to call a `Promise`, and it gives us the error (if any) and the result of the call in an array which we can then destructure and assign names as we require.
-We will see many examples of this in action.
 6. **cookie-parser**.
 An Express middleware that simplifies setting and reading cookies from the request.
-We will use cookies to store the users JWT.
-The cookie will be sent along with every request, and we will use it to verify the user's identity and access level within the system.
+We will use a HTTP only cookie to store the users JWT.
 7. **body-parser**.
-Useful for transforming the incoming request into various shapes, primarily in URL Encoded and JSON formats.
+For parsing JSON in the body of requests.
 8. **dotenv**.
-Another library that is not strictly required.
-We will need to store some _secret_ config somewhere, and by secret, I mean, strings that I don't necessarily want to end up in the GIT commit history (like database connection strings and passwords).
-Dotenv makes this easy, and exposes the resulting values on `process.env`.
+Used for keeping applications secrets out of the repository.

 With our dependencies in place, we can go ahead and put some wiring in place.